siudn/cordevoir/README.md

 Front-end is currently deployed.
 It's near impossible to deploy Strapi on a free server, but I will continue trying.
 See [Demo](#demo) to quickly see the site in full or [Setup](#setup-📝) if you want to locally host the backend and view the website yourself.

 Want to test the Stripe payment feature?
-[Use this](https://stripe.com/docs/testing#cards).
+[Use these cards](https://stripe.com/docs/testing#cards).

 > [!NOTE]
 > You must input a properly formatted email during Step 2 of checkout to be taken to the Stripe payment page.